 This recipe will curdle.
 It’s just a fact of pressure cooking dairy with the Instant Pot.
 But, it totally works out in the end, and no one will know about the (deliberately curdled) disaster.
 Plus, it’s made in half the time.
 Chicken and vegetables are cooked separately with a pot-in-pot.

-Chicken cooked in cream is a standard Ukrainian Sunday dinner.
-This manages itself into a one-pot dinner in about an hour.
+Chicken cooked in cream is a standard Ukrainian Sunday meal.
+This recipe is a much faster, one-pot dinner in about an hour.

 Continue reading “Instant Pot Sunday Cream Chicken with potatoes and carrots”